prescottprue/react-redux-firebase/docs/recipes/roles.md

 ## Config

-In order for us to check our role for permissions, we will want to populate the role on profile.
+In order for us to check our role for permissions, we will want to populate the role on a profile.
 This will turn the role string (i.e. admin) into the object representing that role from the roles collection.

 Make sure you have the following config when creating your store: